evaera/roblox-lua-promise/lib/README.md

     - name: allSettled
       desc: |
-        Accepts an array of Promises and returns a new Promise that resolves with an array of in-place PromiseStatuses when all input Promises have settled.
+        Accepts an array of Promises and returns a new Promise that resolves with an array of in-place Statuses when all input Promises have settled.
 This is equivalent to mapping `promise:finally` over the array of Promises.
       static: true
       params: "promises: array<Promise<T>>"
-      returns: Promise<array<PromiseStatus>>
+      returns: Promise<array<Status>>

     - name: race
       desc: |